Food, Jordan, Middle Eastern Food

 12. Dates

-In Jordan, you can expect to find Dates in all kinds of form – in the desserts, eaten for snacks as dried fruit (also makes for an excellent souvenir to bring home), and even as juice, which I came across in the market area of downtown Amman.
+In Jordan, you can expect to find Dates in all kinds of forms – in desserts, eaten for snacks as dried fruit (also makes for an excellent souvenir to bring home), and even as juice, which I came across in the market area of downtown Amman.

 The guy selling the Date juice was just walking around on the street with a huge golden jug with ornamental flowers on his back and cup holders around his waist.
 Whenever there is a customer, he would simply get one of the empty plastic cups and tip his body over to pour date juice from the jug on his back.
 Deliciously refreshing!
 It tastes a little bit like grape juice to me.